veertuinc/anka-vm-github-action/README.md

 The above example will clone your project repo to the github action runner's working directory, pull the Template `10.15.4` and Tag `base:port-forward-22:xcode11-v1` from the Registry, prepare an Anka VM using that Template and Tag, execute the commands inside of the VM ensuring Environment Variables are passed in with `anka-run-options: "--env"`, and then upload artifacts `./log.txt` and `./build/binaryfile-v1` from the current directory (which is mounted by default into the VM).

 > **Build and Test time can be significantly impacted by the default host -> guest mount.
-It's suggested that you use `anka-run-options: "--wait-network --wait-time --no-volume"` and then git clone your repo inside of `commands:`.**
+It's suggested that you use `anka-run-options: "--wait-network --wait-time --no-volume"` and then git clone your repo inside of `commands:`.
+Or, if you need to upload artifacts (requires they exist on the host), just cd out of the mounted directory (`/private/var/tmp/ankafs.0`) inside of the VM and then do the git clone so you can execute your builds and tests.
+This allows you to then move the files you want to upload as an artifact back into the mounted directory so they are seen on the host.**

 ### Inputs